sapegin/sapegin.me/src/content/blog/naming.md

 **Tip:** Usually, enum names are singular nouns in PascalCase, like `Month`, `Color`, `OrderStatus`, or `ProductType`.

-Which is essentially the same as an object but we can also use it as a type:
+Which is essentially the same as an object, but we can also use it as a type:

 ```ts
 interface ButtonProps {